algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xab
 - Stack: ..., A: []byte, B: []byte &rarr; ..., []byte
-- A bitwise-or B, where A and B are byte-arrays, zero-left extended to the greater of their lengths
+- A bitwise-or B. A and B are zero-left extended to the greater of their lengths
 - **Cost**: 6
 - Availability: v4